aspose-words/Aspose.Words-API-References/english/net/aspose.words/importformatoptions/mergepastedlists/_index.md

 ---
 title: ImportFormatOptions.MergePastedLists
 second_title: Aspose.Words for .NET API Reference
 description: Gets or sets a boolean value that specifies whether pasted lists will be merged with surrounding lists.
-The default value is false.
+The default value is false in C#
 type: docs
 weight: 60
 url: /net/aspose.words/importformatoptions/mergepastedlists/